ahold89/Crawler/README.md

 ***Comments****
-We added a "logs" folder - will be used by one of the bonuses
+Add a "logs" folder in the working directory - will be used by one of the bonuses. c:/serverroot is the root.

 ***Classes***